Pratha-Me/Expressivity-Quantum-Data-encoding-Fourier-Series/README.md

-## Expressivity of Quantum model in terms of Fourier series.
+## [WIP] Expressivity of Quantum model in terms of Fourier series.

+### Completed
+1. Entire Report
+1. Codebase for replication of every scenarios of the paper [1].
+It works for the degree 1 Fourier Series
+### TODO(s)

+1. Write OOP style code to eliminate code repetition
+1. Use custom 3 qubit system like the GHZ-state instead of  StronglyEntanglingLayers that authors have used in their git repo
+1. Replicate the figure 3 from the paper
+1. Replicate for degree 5 Fourier series
+1. Separate the report and the codes into two python notebooks and two corresponsding pdf files

 This repository provides an extensive and comprehensive study/review to the article [1].
 Albeit, this work only covers the section I and section II, they are extensive nevertheless.
 I‘ve invested multiple hours and a meticulous efforts to simplify the loaded mathematical notions and symbols to make it more palatable to the reader.
 Since you are here, I presume you are looking to break in to the article.
 I hope my work will help you on your way.